Plant trees for the planet and local populations

 In agroforestry, trees limit the use of insecticides or fungicides.

-Trees capture C02 and, thanks to photosynthesis, use it to grow their trunks, branches, leaves and roots, thus fighting against the greenhouse effect.
+Trees capture C02 and use it to grow their trunks, branches, leaves and roots, thus fighting against the greenhouse effect.

 They provide moral support for our cause: